 It’ll also help prevent injuries, provide foot support, and improve performance (Source: Dr. Katherine Coyner, M.D.).

-The reason you should choose a pair of running shoes over tennis shoes is that they’re specifically designed for running.
-They offer support and cushioning where you need it which makes your run more enjoyable.
+You should choose a pair of running shoes over tennis shoes is that they’re specifically designed for running.

 How to find the right pair

 When it comes to running, the most important thing is form but aside from form, your shoes matter too.
-Before we dive into the best running shoes for men, here’s how to choose a pair.
-There’s no running shoe that’s perfect for everyone but use these tips to find the perfect shoes for you.

 - Get the right fit.
 The shoe should be comfortable and snug.
 Make sure it’s not too loose or tight.
 Try going for a run in the shoes to see how it feels.